About Jacob Molyneux, senior editor/blog editor

 It’s a tough situation, but one in this case leavened by the ability of these three women to laugh a little at the more absurd aspects of their predicament.
 Here’s the beginning:

 In retrospect, I can’t help feeling sorry for the earnest young woman who tried so hard to show my mother, my sister, and myself how to hook up our brand-new, at-home, IV feeding device.
 She was all of 25, with the freshly scrubbed look of a young schoolgirl.
 Her youthful perkiness was no match for the trio of exhausted, crabby women who faced her across the empty hospital bed.
-Dad was down in X-ray having yet another CT scan, and the three of […]
+Dad was down in X-ray having yet another CT scan, and the three of us were […]

 Ebola Still Deserves Our Attention